robertoschwald/grails-gitcheck/README.md

-scm.validBranch - The valid branch name (s) for this build [master]
+scm.validBranch - The valid branch name (s) for this build. [master]

-scm.failOnGitBranchCheck - If true, do not fail if current branch is not the configured validBranch [false]
+scm.failOnGitBranchCheck - If true, do not fail if current branch is not the configured validBranch. [false]

-scm.failOnGitCommitCheck - If true, d<o not fail if uncommitted changes are detected [false]>
+scm.failOnGitCommitCheck - If true, d<o not fail if uncommitted changes are detected. [false]>

-scm.failOnGitPushedCheck - If true, do not fail if unpushed change sets detected. <[false]>
+scm.failOnGitPushedCheck - If true, do not fail if unpushed change sets. detected. <[false]>

-scm.failOnGitOriginCheck - If true, do not fail if origin unpulled change sets detected. <[false]>
+scm.failOnGitOriginCheck - If true, do not fail if origin unpulled change. sets detected. <[false]>

+scm.appendRevToWarName - If true, append the current git repository revision to the war file name.